rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Nominations for Committee Heads may be held for any vacancy.
 Nominations should be held immediately after the Primary Officers' election at the end of each academic year.
 Any member may submit nominations for Committee Heads.
 All candidates must accept a nomination before they are selected for the position.
+In the event of a Commitee Head resignation, the Primary Officers may reopen nominations at any point during the semester to fill the vacancy.

 ### Selection
 Committee heads are selected for a term by the Primary Officers who will be serving during the same term.

 Voting Procedures